xpack/web-doxygen/website/docs/manual/pages/docblocks.md

  for the corresponding HTML documentation that is generated by Doxygen.

 Because each comment block in the example above contains a structural command, all the comment blocks could be moved to another location or input file (the source file for instance), without affecting the generated documentation.
 The disadvantage of this approach is that prototypes are duplicated, so all changes have to be made twice!
 Because of this you should first consider if this is really needed, and avoid structural commands if possible.
-I often receive examples that contain \fn command in comment blocks which are place in front of a function.
-This is clearly a case where the \fn command is redundant and will only lead to problems.
+I often receive examples that contain \\fn command in comment blocks which are place in front of a function.
+This is clearly a case where the \\fn command is redundant and will only lead to problems.

-When you place a comment block in a file with one of the following extensions <span class="doxyComputerOutput">.dox</span>, <span class="doxyComputerOutput">.txt</span>, <span class="doxyComputerOutput">.doc</span>, <span class="doxyComputerOutput">.md</span> or <span class="doxyComputerOutput">.markdown</span> or when the extension maps to <span class="doxyComputerOutput">md</span> by means of the <a href="/web-doxygen/docs/pages/config/#cfg_extension_mapping">EXTENSION\_MAPPING</a> then Doxygen will hide this file from the file list.
+When you place a comment block in a file with one of the following extensions <code>.dox</code>, <code>.txt</code>, <code>.doc</code>, <code>.md</code> or <code>.markdown</code> or when the extension maps to <code>md</code> by means of the <a href="/web-doxygen/docs/pages/config/#cfg_extension_mapping">EXTENSION\_MAPPING</a> then Doxygen will hide this file from the file list.

-If you have a file that Doxygen cannot parse but still would like to document it, you can show it as-is using <a href="/web-doxygen/docs/pages/commands/#cmdverbinclude">\verbinclude</a>, e.g.
+If you have a file that Doxygen cannot parse but still would like to document it, you can show it as-is using <a href="/web-doxygen/docs/pages/commands/#cmdverbinclude">\\verbinclude</a>, e.g.

 <pre><code>/*! \file myscript.sh